9beach/mpv-config/README.md

 This script provides functions below:

 * Plays even in paused state when a new file is loaded.
-* Shows OSC alwalys when an audio file is loaded.
+* Shows OSC always when an audio file is loaded.
 * Does not show subtitle if lower-case path matches given patterns.
 * Does not show subtitle if audio language matches given values.

-`watch_later` settings override subtitle visibilities obove.
+`watch_later` settings override subtitle visibilities above.

 You can edit the configuration in `script-opts/on-file-loaded.conf`.